Sark-o07/alx-interview/README.md

-# alx-interview
+#Description:

-"alx-interview" is your go-to repository for interview preparation.
-Access a curated collection of interview problems and practical technical tasks/projects designed to sharpen your coding skills and excel in technical interviews.
+Welcome to the "alx-interview" repository!
+This repository serves as a comprehensive resource for interview preparation, housing a collection of interview problems and technical tasks/projects curated specifically for aspiring software engineers, developers, and technology enthusiasts.